phreakocious/HTTP-Graph-Collector/README.md

 It sends POSTs to http://localhost:65444/add_record with information from the HTTP headers of requests made by Chrome.

 There is also [httpgraph-logger.py](httpgraph-logger.py), a Python console app which can receive the data in lieu of the Gephi plugin.
-It will append to a .json file which can be imported later or analyzed with other tools like `jq`.
+It will append to a .json file which can be imported later into Gephi using [httpgraph-loader.py](httpgraph-loader.py) or analyzed with other tools like `jq`.
 It also prints sparklines to the console so you can visualize how many requests are being made:

 ![sample of httpgraph-logger.py output](https://github.com/phreakocious/HTTP-Graph-Collector/blob/master/httpgraph-logger_screenshot.png?raw=true)